pnp/powershell/README.md

 **PnP PowerShell** is a .NET Core 3.1 / .NET Framework 4.6.1 based PowerShell Module providing over 500 cmdlets that work with Microsoft 365 environments and more specifically SharePoint Online and Microsoft Teams.

 This module is a successor of the [PnP-PowerShell](https://github.com/pnp/pnp-powershell) module.
 The original cmdlets only work on Windows and Windows PowerShell and supports SharePoint On-Premises (2013, 2016 and 2019) and SharePoint Online.
 This version of the cmdlets is cross-platform (e.g. it works on Windows, MacOS and Linux) however will only support SharePoint Online.
-Going forward will only be **actively maintaining the cross-platform PnP PowerShell** and once we declare this module as GA we will retired the [PnP-PowerShell](https://github.com/pnp/pnp-powershell) library.
+Going forward will only be **actively maintaining the cross-platform PnP PowerShell** module.

 For more information about installing or upgrading to this module, please refer to the documentation at https://pnp.github.io/powershell/articles/index.html